json-schema-org/json-schema-spec/jsonschema-core.md

 ### Keyword Interactions

-Keywords MAY modify their behavior based on the presence or absence of another keyword or its value in the same [schema object](#schema-document).
+Keywords MAY modify their behavior based on the presence, absence, or value of another keyword in the same [schema object](#schema-document).
 Such keywords MUST NOT result in a circular dependency.

 Unless otherwise specified, keywords act independently.